 The township of Madina has an approximate population of 5,000.
-There are also several surrounding villages.
-Whilst working in the Madina Health Clinic, it soon became apparent that all was not well with the water supply to the town.
-This became evident by questioning patients who attended with gastro-enteric conditions and the correlation of their usage of untreated ‘stream’ water.
+There are also many surrounding villages.
+Whilst working in the Madina Health Clinic, it soon became apparent that all was not right with the water supply.
+Patients with gastro-enteric conditions were questioned and almost all were drinking untreated water from the nearby streams.

-- The introduction of byelaws as agreed by the community eg no animals near the wells, agreed opening times, no drawing well water for purposes other than drinking etc etc
+- Byelaws were introduced – for example: no animals near the wells, agreed opening times, no drawing of well water for purposes other than drinking, etc.

 The repair of water wells is a very important function for HelpMadina and the programme has been extended to local villages.
 There are many with broken pumps and pipes that can be easily fixed for a modest cost of £500-£1,000.
-There is now a waiting list of villages who are in need of our support.
+We now have a waiting list of villages in need of our support.
 The repairs will be carried out as funds allow, so please donate if you can.

-The importance of good hygiene methods to prevent communicable diseases will be reinforced by a health promotion talk being given by the Madina Health clinic nurse to all the householders.
+Each VIP toilet costs approximately £75 and should last up to 15 years.
+The importance of good hygiene methods to prevent communicable diseases is promoted by a health talk given by the Madina Health clinic nurse to all the householders.